 Transfusion recipients can receive more fluid than their body can easily handle.
 Too much fluid may cause swelling throughout the body or difficulty breathing.
 This complication is the most common cause of transfusion-related death.
 Recipients who have heart disease are most vulnerable, so their transfusions are given more slowly and they are monitored closely.
 People who receive too much fluid are given a drug to help the body remove fluid (a diuretic).

 Another very rare reaction, called transfusion-related acute lung injury (TRALI), is caused by antibodies in the donor's plasma.
 This reaction may cause serious breathing difficulties.
 This complication is the second most common cause of transfusion-related death.
-It occurs in 1 in 5,000 to 1 in 10,000 cases, but many cases are mild and so may not be diagnosed.
+It occurs in 1 in 5,000 to 1 in 10,000 transfusions, but many cases are mild and so may not be diagnosed.
 Most people with mild to moderate lung injuries are given oxygen and other treatments that aim to support breathing until the lungs heal.
 Using plasma donated by men reduces the risk of having this reaction.

 Despite careful typing and cross-matching of blood, mismatches due to subtle differences between donor and recipient blood (and, very rarely, errors) can still occur.
 When such a mismatch occurs, the recipient's body destroys the transfused red blood cells (a hemolytic reaction) shortly after the transfusion.